TREATMENT

 - Cancer vaccines

 In the last few decades, immunotherapy has become an important part of treating some types of cancer.
-Newer types of immune treatments are now being studied, and they'll impact how we treat cancer in the future.
+Newer types of immune treatments are now being studied, and they will impact how we treat cancer in the future.

 How is immunotherapy administered?

-You may receive immunotherapy in your oncologist’s office, or in an outpatient unit in a hospital.
+You may receive immunotherapy in your oncologist's office, or in an outpatient unit at a hospital.
 Depending on the type of immunotherapy chosen, it may be administered in different ways, including:

 - Intravenously (IV) in the form of direct injections or an infusion